Arllan-lanliu/AT-ADD-EXP/README.md

 <h1 align="center">ThreeTO</h1>

-This repository provides the EXP of conventional and self-supervised learning (SSL)-based countermeasures for the **AT-ADD: All-Type Audio Deepfake Detection Challenge**.
+This repository provides the EXP of conventional and self-supervised learning (SSL)-based countermeasures.

 ---